knpuniversity/phpunit/knpu/functional-tests.md

 that give us this superpower.
 We're using Symfony's `BrowserKit` client... mostly because it's built into Symfony and easy to start using.
 But, there are others.
 My favorite is called Mink, which is used behind the scenes with Behat.
 We have a tutorial all about Behat, with big sections devoted to Mink.
+So, check that out.

 So... what's the difference between Symfony's `BrowserKit` and Mink?
 With `BrowserKit`, you're not *actually* making a real HTTP request to your app.
 Nope, you're making